Last Updated: December 21, 2022

 The fibers are not permanently joined, just precisely held together so that light can pass from one to another.
 (Insertion loss < 0.5dB)

 Splicing loss is typically 0.3dB.
 But fiber mechanical splicing introduces higher reflection than the fusion splicing method.

 Fiber optic cable mechanical splices are small, quite easy to use, and are very handy for either quick repairs or permanent installations.
 They are available in permanent and reenterable types.

-Fiber optic cable mechanical splices are available for single mode or multimode fibers.
+Fiber optic cable mechanical splices are available for single-mode or multimode fibers.

-In the fusion splicing process a specialized fusion splicer machine is used to precisely align the two fiber ends then the glass ends are “fused” or “welded” together using electric arc or some type of heat.
+In the fusion splicing process, a specialized fusion splicer machine is used to precisely align the two fiber ends then the glass ends are “fused” or “welded” together using an electric arc or some type of heat.
 This produces a transparent, non-reflective and continuous connection between the fibers enabling very low loss light transmission.
 (Typical loss: 0.1 dB)